-Want Brand Loyal?
+Want Brand Loyalty?
 Then Go for Greener Packaging

 Our research shows that brand loyalty is low, while the demand for sustainable practices is accelerating.
 We see the shopper’s attention to sustainability in their preferences for clean ingredients, recycling and re-using, and their attention will quickly extend to product packaging.
 That presents an opportunity: brands and retailers should use sustainable packaging to rebuild customer loyalty.
 Here’s a glimpse into what our Future Shop 2021-23 research reveals.